-We need those wider, higher volume boards that we can actually surf, if we want to maximize our precious water time.
-They don’t necessarily have to be hybrid models, but customising a high performance pro model appropriately for an average surfer goes a long way.
+We need those wider, higher volume boards that we can actually surf if we want to maximize our precious water time.
+They don’t necessarily have to be hybrid models, but customizing a high-performance pro model appropriately for an average surfer goes a long way.

 There are so many great shapers and surf brands around the world.
 They very well may sell a lot of boards, but on the world stage they may remain relatively unknown.

 While some bigger brands may have a bigger marketing budget, in reality, whether or not the board is actually going to work for the average consumer, is the most important thing.
 Remember, even the bigger brands were once small-time guys that simply had to shape boards that work to get them to where they are today.

 After all the marketing and the accessibility, if a board does not work, the word-of-mouth stoke is not going to be there and it will be a short-lived seller.
 A board can look good aesthetically and be the right price, but what good is that if it surfs like a dog?

 Make sure you check out the Board Engine to find a range of boards all made in America by professional shapers at the top of their crafts.
 Share your surfing skills and requirements with our team of surf experts for a detailed report of board recommendations for you.